dotnet/docs/docs/csharp/language-reference/unsafe-code.md

 The syntax has parallels with declaring `delegate` types and using pointers.
 The `*` suffix on `delegate` indicates the declaration is a *function pointer*.
 The `&` when assigning a method group to a function pointer indicates the operation takes the address of the method.

 You can specify the calling convention for a `delegate*` using the keywords `managed` and `unmanaged`.
 In addition, for `unmanaged` function pointers, you can specify the calling convention.
 The following declarations show examples of each.
-The first uses the `managed` calling convention, which is the default.
+The first declaration uses the `managed` calling convention, which is the default.
 The next three use an `unmanaged` calling convention.
-Each specifies one of the ECMA 335 calling conventions: `Cdecl`, `Stdcall`, `Fastcall`, and `Thiscall`.
-The last uses the `unmanaged` calling convention, instructing the CLR to pick the default calling convention for the platform.
-The CLR will choose the calling convention at runtime.
+Each specifies one of the ECMA 335 calling conventions: `Cdecl`, `Stdcall`, `Fastcall`, or `Thiscall`.
+The last declarations uses the `unmanaged` calling convention, instructing the CLR to pick the default calling convention for the platform.
+The CLR will choose the calling convention at run time.

 :::code language="csharp" source="snippets/unsafe-code/FunctionPointers.cs" ID="UnmanagedFunctionPointers":::